6th ARF & Heli Japan 2017

 The HeliJapan conference started in 1998 in Gifu, and was held every four years in Japanese cities such Utsunomiya, Nagoya, and Omiya.
 In 2012, the conference merged with the Asia/Australian Rotorcraft Forum (ARF) and started rotating between Asia and Australia.
-This year’s 5th ARF will be held in Singapore from November 17-18, 2016, and Kanazawa will host the conference in 2017.

 From the 17th to the 19th century, Kanazawa was one of the largest cities in Japan — following Tokyo, Osaka and Kyoto — and the city still preserves its historic ambience.

 A one-day technical tour to a local helicopter-related facility is planned, including visiting several traditional Japanese scenic places, such as the sand beach driveway, stepped rice paddy and Zen meditation class.